pronovic/cookiecutter-pypi/README.md

 The developer process described in the resulting `DEVELOPER.md` file assumes you are working a UNIX-style shell, such as bash.
 On Windows, you are expected to be using the Git bash emulator installed with [Git for Windows](https://gitforwindows.org/).

+## Release Process

+By default, the release process in the generated `.github/workflows/test-suite.yml` workflow is configured to publish artifacts by attaching them to a release in the GitHub repository.
+(The generated `DEVELOPER.md` file contains instructions.)
+Optionally, you can also publish to PyPI.
+To do this, create an account at PyPI for yourself, and register your project.
+Once the project exists, go to your PyPI [account settings](https://pypi.org/manage/account/) and create an API token with upload permissions for the new project.
+In your GitHub repository, add a GitHub Actions secret called `PYPI_TOKEN` to hold the token.
+Then, adjust `test-suite.yml` to set `publish-pypi: true`.

 ## Instructions for Use

 Use `cookiecutter` to execute the template: